thaitype/kubricate/README.md

 bun kosko generate nginx  --cwd examples/SimpleAppStack
 ```

+## Development

+This manual for development of Kubricate package.

+Before start, `pnpm install && pnpm dev` for install dependencies and start build typescript in watch mode.

 ## How to publish

 1. pnpm changeset -> select the package you want to publish